dodona-edu/judge-java/README.md

 - By importing `dodona.junit.TabTitle` in your exercise, you can set the title of the tab in dodona for this test (each test in TestSuite will produce one tab).
 Just add the `@TabTitle("Some Title")` annotation to your test class.
 - `dodona.junit.MessageWriter` is a JUnit test rule.
 By using `@Rule public MessageWriter out = new MessageWriter();` in your test class, you can write to `out` as if it were `System.out` (it's actually a `PrintWriter`, not a `PrintStream`, but they share most methods).
 Whatever you write to it in a test will be visible to the students if that test fails.
 Useful for e.g. printing the input matrices to a matrix multiplication exercise test, along with the expected and generated outputs.

+## Running Exercises

+Creating/modifying and exercise, commiting your changes, pushing them to your remote, and submitting the solution on Dodona makes for quite a slow development cycle.
+To run you tests locally, various methods are possible.

+### Using shellscripts

+If you're familiar with the command line, this repository provides some shell scripts to test your exercises on your POSIX-compatible machine.
+With `testing` as working directory, run `./test.sh path/to/the/exercise/`.
+This path points to a directory with a `config.json` exercise file in it.
+It will "submit" the solution in the `solution` subdirectory.
+Reading the JSON output might take some getting used to.

+To handle JSON in the shell, this script (and the judge) require [jq](https://stedolan.github.io/jq/) to be installed.

+### Using IntelliJ (or other IDE's)

+Since the tests are mostly just jUnit tests, IntelliJ and other IDE's provide support for running them.
+The directory structure makes things slightly more complicated, though.
+This describes one method to get things running, people more familiar with IntelliJ might know a better way.

+Per exercise, create a new project.
+The `config.json` file should be in the project root.
+Mark (or create) the `workdir`, `evaluation` and `solution` directories as "sources root".
+Add jUnit 4 as a dependency of the project.

+If your exercises use some Dodona-specific features, such as the `TabTitle` or the `AssertionStubber`, add the Judge as a dependency.
+Opening this repository as an IntelliJ project should allow you to create a JAR.